chrisnyoder/Trust-No-Bunny-Discord-Bot/README.md

 ## 📌 Introduction

 Welcome to the Trust No Bunny Discord Reward Bot!
 This bot integrates seamlessly with  Discord servers to provide periodic in-game rewards for the "Trust No Bunny" game.
 Players can claim these rewards directly from the Discord server and redeem them within the game.
+You are welcome to use it as a template for your own games!

 ## 🔥 Features